 Far outweigh your special needs

-And melt the coldest
+And melt the coldest... heart.

 We're proud that we've been chosen,